 Invest.
 Improve.
 Innovate.

-Five years ago, the City Council approved an Infrastructure Plan that initially included nine projects including a new public safety building, two parking garages, two fire stations and a bike and pedestrian plan, among other projects.
+In 2014, the City Council approved an Infrastructure Plan that initially included nine projects including a new public safety building, two parking garages, two fire stations and a bike and pedestrian plan, among other projects.
 Since then, the mix of projects has shifted slightly with the Council pressing the “pause” button on the downtown parking garage and a necessary redesign of future bike boulevards.

 The cost of the plan has also significantly gone up with escalating construction costs and changes to the scope of projects.
 In addition, salaries and benefits of staff working on projects are now budgeted within individual capital projects to more accurately account for the total cost of each project.
-The current planned cost of the Infrastructure Plan is now $255 million.
+The current planned cost of the Infrastructure Plan is now $270 million.

 In June 2014, Palo Alto City Council adopted the Infrastructure Plan that prioritized unfunded projects and identified potential sources of revenue.
 Included in the plan are nine key projects with the majority of funding coming from an increase in the Transient Occupancy Tax (hotel tax) from 12 to 14 percent that was approved by more than 76 percent of Palo Alto voters in November 2014.
 Additional funding sources for these infrastructure projects come from the City’s Capital Fund, the Stanford Hospital development agreement, parking in-lieu fees, parks development impact fees, and state grants.

-Over the past year or so, there has been a lot of progress on the Infrastructure Plan including:
+To date, there has been a lot of progress on the Infrastructure Plan including: